top of page

 What does Sabi mean?

 Sabi is a Japanese word that ties to a long history, philosophy, and set of practices related to valuing, embracing, and finding the joy and beauty in imperfection and impermanence as natural parts of life.
-Some Sabi practices have historically worked to undermine hierarchical and oppressive elements of Japanese society by undermining and challenging symbols of power and prestige.
+Some Sabi practices have historically worked to undermine hierarchical and oppressive elements of Japanese society by challenging symbols of power and prestige.

 Kintsugi is a practice that is a part of Sabi.
-It reflects the inevitable human experiences of change and loss enveloped within healing and transformation.
+It reflects the inevitable and beautiful human experiences of change and loss enveloped within healing and transformation.
 In Kintsugi, broken pottery, rather than being devalued and discarded, is mended and repaired with gold.
 There are many metaphors related to imperfection, acceptance, and transformation, including:

 • being "broken" and whole all at once